Character-Analytic Vegetotherapy

 N/A

 Reich is arguably the most influential figure in psychotherapy whose name most clinicians don't know.
-Expelled from the International Psychoanalytic Association in 1934 (for political activism and sexual theories) and later from the Communist Party (for psychoanalytic ideas), Reich was the first to systematically bring the body into psychotherapy.
+Expelled from the German Communist Party in 1933 (for his psychoanalytic ideas) and from the International Psychoanalytic Association in 1934 (for his politics and his sexual theories), Reich was the first to systematically bring the body into psychotherapy.
 His direct lineage includes Bioenergetic Analysis (Lowen was his student), and his indirect influence extends to Somatic Experiencing, Hakomi, Sensorimotor Psychotherapy, NARM, Core Energetics, and arguably all somatic psychotherapy.
 His later work on orgone energy was pseudoscientific, and he died in federal prison in 1957 after refusing to comply with an FDA injunction.
 The tragedy of Reich: his early clinical insights were brilliant and generative, his later theories were grandiose and unfalsifiable, and the distinction between the two is itself a lesson in epistemology.

 Conditions